yihui/yihui.org/content/en/2018-09-21-career-crisis-follow-up.md

 ## Why talents fail: easily burned by strong passion and too many choices

-[Ouyang Xiu](https://en.wikipedia.org/wiki/Ouyang_Xiu), a famous Chinese essayist of the Song dynasty one thousand years ago, once lamented that "智勇多困于所溺" (those clever and brave are often trapped by what fascinates them).^[From "[五代史伶官传序](https://zh.wikisource.org/zh-hans/%E4%BA%94%E4%BB%A3%E5%8F%B2%E4%BC%B6%E5%AE%98%E5%82%B3%E5%BA%8F)".]
-This resonated well with me, although I don't consider myself clever but I do consider myself brave.
+[Ouyang Xiu](https://en.wikipedia.org/wiki/Ouyang_Xiu), a famous Chinese essayist of the Song dynasty one thousand years ago, once lamented that "智勇多困于所溺" (those clever and brave are often trapped by what fascinates them).[^2] This resonated well with me, although I don't consider myself clever but I do consider myself brave.

 There are two dangers in being a talent.
 One is that failures seem harder to endure, especially after you have poured a lot of enthusiasm but suddenly fall flat.
 The other is that you may have many more choices than others when thinking about what to do, so you only pick what you will enjoy.
 Both enthusiasm and your favorite choices can trap you.

 A month after I wrote my crisis post, [Romain François wrote his version](https://purrple.cat/blog/2018/03/22/i-m-not-looking-for-a-job/), titled "I'm (not) looking for a job".
-This post has stayed in my browser for six months till today,^[As you can see from [the screenshot](https://github.com/yihui/xaringan/pull/165#pullrequestreview-155533735) I took a couple of days ago.
-Look for the cat icon.] because I saw we had so much in common.
+This post has stayed in my browser for six months till today,[^3] because I saw we had so much in common.
 Well, I have to admit that I always did all pages of my exams, and Romain didn't bother to open the second page of his physics exam.
 Both of us fell in love with programming and were not interested in statistics theories but passed the exams with flying colors anyway.
 Both of us tended to overcommit ourselves, not knowing how to say no. Both of us created websites for statistical graphics galleries, and those websites died.
 Both of us had given training courses that we had no idea about, and prepared that the night before.
 Both of us were structureless and lost from time to time.

 To some extent, we were punished by our cleverness and passion.
 Here are some of my advice to those clever, brave, and passionate graduate students: